 Time to Paint

 Be prepared to put on more than one coat of paint to get the deeper color you want.
-Darker colors often require the wall be primed for painting.
+Darker colors often require the wall to be primed for painting.
 When you apply the paint and it seems more transparent than you want, put on an additional coat.
 Some colors may take as many as three coats to get the effect you’re looking for.

 If you have a room with a low ceiling, you will want to paint the trim the same color as the walls.
 This will add depth and make the walls seem taller.
 You can also hang a mirror on the wall to increase the feeling of depth in the room.

 Tape off areas that will not be painted.
 This will give you a nice smooth finish and a more professional look.
-Use a paint brush to fill in the paint around taped areas.
+Use a paintbrush to fill in the paint around taped areas.
 Don’t add too much paint in one coat or it could run.
 Make sure you spread the paint out evenly, so it will look smooth and finished.
 When you complete the painting around the taped-off area, use a roller to paint the rest of the wall.
-Don’t worry about the transparency.
-You’ll add a coat or two to get the opaqueness you want.
+Don’t worry about the transparency, you’ll add a coat or two to get the opaqueness you want.

 Don’t Be Afraid to Experiment